7 Best Driving Games For PC

 1 – Assetto Corsa

 For us, Assetto Corsa is simply the best driving simulator out there right now.
-Ultra realistic physics combined with a huge modifying community, we felt it fully deserved its spot on the top of our list.
+Ultra-realistic physics combined with a substantial modifying community, we felt it fully deserved its spot on the top of our list.

-Once you look past the simple, minimal menus the game becomes the perfect place to practice and improve your skills whilst being able to make any adjustments needed to suit your driving style.
+Once you look past the simple, minimal menus, the game becomes the perfect place to practice and improve your skills while being able to make any adjustments needed to suit your driving style.

-With an impressively varied career mode and online community, it may feel challenging to beginners but it is incredibly rewarding once you learn how to master it.
+With an impressively varied career mode and online community, it may feel challenging to beginners, but it is gratifying once you learn how to master it.

-Make sure you check out the huge amount of add-ons and mods out there, as you fully immerse yourself into your favourite tracks from across the world!
+Check the vast amount of add-ons and mods out there as you fully immerse yourself in your favorite tracks worldwide!

 Assetto Corsa review

 Eurogamer’s Martin Robinson reviewed the game back in 2015, and these were his thoughts: